Introduction to Finite Element Methods: Generalized Galerkin approach

 due to the injectivity condition (iii).
 Hence the closed range theorem and the reflexivity of $V$ yields

 and therefore surjectivity of $A$.
 Thus, $A$ is an isomorphism and the claimed estimate follows from \eqref{eq:bnb:continuity} applied to $v^*=F\in V^*$. \end{proof}

 The term \enquote{injectivity condition} is due to the fact that it implies injectivity of the adjoint operator $A^*$ and hence (due to the closed range of $A$) surjectivity of $A$.
-Note that in the symmetric case $U=V$, coercivity of $a$ implies both the inf-sup-condition and (via contraposition) the injectivity condition, and we recover the Lax--Milgram lemma.
+Note that in the symmetric case where $U=V$ is a Hilbert space, coercivity of $a$ implies both the inf--sup condition and (via contraposition) the injectivity condition, and we recover the Lax--Milgram lemma.

 For the \emph{non-conforming} Galerkin approach, we replace $U$ by $U_h$ and $V$ by $V_h$, where $U_h$ and $V_h$ are finite-dimensional spaces, and introduce a bilinear form $a_h:U_h\times V_h\to\R$ and a linear functional $F_h:V_h\to\R$.
 We then search for $u_h\in U_h$ satisfying